 We’ve been known to buy a pizza and take it to the ball field.
 Sure, that’s easy.
-But these quick pizzas recipes for busy families are almost as easy as delivery!
+But these quick homemade pizzas for busy families are almost as easy as delivery!

 You’re just some dough and a few toppings away from quick and easy pizza.
+Sheet pan meals are perfect!
 Dizzy Busy and Hungry shares this fast recipe for Sheet Pan Pizza made at home.